-Community Prosperity: A multi-dimensional framed construct, by value judgements incorporates four interdependent perspectives on value: Economic, social, human, and environmental.
+Community Prosperity: A multi-dimensional framed by value construct, iudgements incorporates four interdependent perspectives on value: Economic, social, human, environmental.
 Economic value includes the total level of economic activity in the defined area and is assessed according to measures such as economic outputs and employment levels.
-Social multi-dimensional value is а construct incorporating features of social organization that contribute to society by facilitating harmonized actions.
+Social multi-dimensional is а construct incorporating features of social organization that contribute to society by facilitating harmonized actions.
 Social value, first and foremost, accrues at a community level.
 Examples of social impact include measures of trust, safety, social connections, civic engagement, and tolerance.
 The existence of these at a community level is then what creates value for the individual members of a community.
-Human value includes an individual's skills, knowledge, mental and physical health.
-Measures associated with human impact may include health & wellness, life expectancy, education, and competencies.
-Environmental value includes measures associated with the health and sustainability of a community's natural resources.
-Herein, the Playbook views "community prosperity" and "livability" as a single construct.
+Human value includes an individual's skills, knowledge, mental and physical health.325 Measures associated with human impact may include health & wellness, life expectancy, education, and competencies. value includes Environmental associated with the health and sustainability of a community's natural resources.
+Herein, Playbook views "community prosperity" "livability" as a single construct.